thamizhannal/eva5/S4/README.md

 **Batch Normalization** We applied batch normalization after every convolution(cond2d()).
 BN helped us to standardize the input to a convolution layer for every mini-batch.
 This stabilizes the learning process and also accelerates the DNN training.

-**Avg Pooling** We applied Avg Pooling in before prediction that calculates the average value for each pixel on the feature map.
+**Avg Pooling** We applied Avg.
+Pooling in before prediction that calculates the average value for each pixel on the feature map.

 **Early Stopping** If validation accuracy is not improving for more than 10 epoch we stopped trainings